-You are really welcome to download this image, but we think it would be much cooler to project it up, and have tamariki recreate it - use ink and crayons, biodegradable glitter, black cardboard, star cut-outs and celophane for window displays... we know how creative you are!
+You are really welcome to download this image and print as an A4 or A3 size, or use this colouring-in version.
+It would also be cool to project it up, and have tamariki recreate it - use ink and crayons, biodegradable glitter, black cardboard, star cut-outs and cellophane for window displays... we know how creative you are!

 Reading the whetū

 The stars of Matariki foretell the year ahead, based on each whetū brightness – the combination of these determines your year winter to winter, especially in terms of kai (nourishment).
 Matariki signals mātahi o te tau (the new year).

 How did our ancestors welcome Matariki and te mātahi o te tau (the new year)?

 The importance of Matariki on the following year required an offering te umu kohukohu whētu – a sacred kai ceremony from the stars (as they bring the previous year’s bounty) to feed the weary, hard-working chiefs of the sky.